duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 					- Two places of articulation may also be used at the same time – what is called “coarticulation” – as in the case of labiovelars, which involve the lips, on one hand, and the tongue and velum, on the other.
 			- Each of the various places of articulation just examined may combine with a number of different manners of articulation to produce consonant sounds:
+				- stop: (“oral stop”) involving complete closure of two articulators with the velum raised (velic closure) – e.g. the sound of “p” in English;
+				  2. nasal: (“nasal stop”) involving complete closure of two articulators with the velum lowered (“velic opening”) – e.g. the sound of “n” in English; for every stop position in English, there is a nasal articulated in the same position (homorganic);
+				  3. fricative: (or “spirant”) involving close approximation of two articulators; the air stream is partially obstructed so that a turbulent airflow is produced, resulting in a hissing or rubbing sound – e.g. the sound of “s” in English;
+				  4. affricate: consisting of a stop released into a homorganic fricative – e.g. the sound of “ch” in English; this sound is analyzed either as a complex or a simple sound;
+				  5. trill: (or “roll”) involving complete closure alternating intermittently with open approximation, that is, a rapid vibration of the active articulator against the passive articulator (this sound in not common in English except for the Scottish “r” made with an apical trill);
+				  6. flap: (or “tap”) involving momentary complete closure in which the active articulator strikes the passive articulator only once; it is one strike of a trill and similar to a stop except that the tongue is more tense and controlled than in a stop; and
+				  7. approximant: one articulator approaches another but generally not to the extent that a turbulent air stream is produced; there is usually open approximation in the three different types of approximants:
+				  a. lateral: involving complete closure of the central portion of the vocal tract, with the lateral passage of air; the air may pass around the sides with no stricture (open approximation) – e.g. the sound of “l” in English – or, in languages other than English, with some stricture (close approximation);
+				  b. retroflex: involving the underside of the tongue curling back behind the alveolar ridge towards the palate – e.g. the sound of “r” in English; laterals and retroflexes are called “liquids”;